Photo from Montgomery Ward Annual Report 1963

 Photo from http://www.sbcoleman.com / Coleman Construction Company

 Sears anchored the north end of ASHEVILLE MALL for over 44 years.
 The store shut down in July 2018.
-An open-air plaza was envisaged that would replace the abandoned anchor store.
-It was to include retail, a state-of-the-art cinema and 6-story residential complex.
+An open-air plaza was envisaged that would have replaced the abandoned store with retail, a state-of-the-art cinema and 6-story residential complex.
 This plan was abandoned during the bankruptcy of mall owner CBL Properties, in 2020.

 South Tunnel Road / US 74 and Swannanoa River Road